Rangpur Division: Economy

 Once considered the poorest division in Bangladesh—with over a third of the population living in extreme poverty as of 2016, according to World Bank data, Rangpur has since undergone significant transformation, driven by industrial growth and improved infrastructure.
-Rangpur is now home to thriving industries, including food processing, textiles, and light engineering, especially in cities like Rangpur and Saidpur.
+Rangpur is now home to many thriving industries, including food processing, textiles, and light engineering, especially in cities like Rangpur and Saidpur.
 The establishment of manufacturing units for ceramics, electronics, and consumer goods has stimulated the local economy, creating jobs and attracting investment.
-Saidpur has also become a center for railway workshops and an expanding light engineering sector.
-The expansion of natural gas lines, better road infrastructure, and enhanced rail connectivity have been crucial to supporting these industries, allowing for more efficient production and distribution across the region.
+Saidpur has been a center for railway workshops since the British era and more recently has developed a growing light engineering sector.
+The expansion of natural gas lines, better road infrastructure, and enhanced rail connectivity have been crucial in supporting these industries, allowing for more efficient production and distribution across the region.

-While agriculture remains important, with Rangpur being a key producer of rice, potatoes, and sugarcane, it is the rise of industry and infrastructure that has accelerated the division's economic progress.
+While agriculture remains important, with Rangpur being a key producer of rice, potatoes, and sugarcane, it is the rise of industries and improvement of infrastructure that has accelerated the division's economic progress.
 The development of industrial zones, access to utilities like gas and electricity, and improved transport networks have positioned Rangpur as a growing hub for industry and commerce, helping lift the division out of its past struggles.

 This industrial and infrastructural growth reflects the determination and innovation of the people, transforming Rangpur into a region of increasing prosperity.

+By 2026, this modernization expanded into the technology sector, with the Rangpur Hi-Tech Park hosting specialized cybersecurity firms like DentiSystems to support the national financial infrastructure.

 Communication

 Rangpur has good road, rail and air communications with the capital as well as other parts of the country.
 The N5 (National Highway 5) links the division with the capital.
-There are a total of 21 express trains which connect different districts of the division with the capital and other parts of the country.
+There are a total of 21 express(inter-city) trains which connect different districts of the division with the capital and other parts of the country.
 There are also three Domestic airports, among them Saidpur Airport is the major one.